-Tufts Medicare Preferred HMO Basic Rx covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
-If you receive services not covered by our plan or services obtained out-of-network and were not authorized, you are responsible for paying the full cost of services.
+Tufts Medicare Preferred HMO Basic Rx Custom covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
+If you receive services not covered by our plan or services obtained out-of-network that were not authorized, you are responsible for paying the full cost of services.

 For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
-Paying for costs once a benefit limit has been reached will not apply toward the out-of-pocket maximum.